StamKavid/Mimic_III_full_stack_application/README.md

 Separating like this becomes a powerful tool for code reuse and code organization.

+I provided to endpoints:

+- **/stats**: Provide meaningful aggregations based on the data set. (like histogram, pie chart etc.)

+- **/models**: This endpoint should accept the data for an individual patient, in the format of the original file and return the predicted duration of hospitalization for that patient.

 For the modeling part, I used Joblib to keep the model [save & load], which is a set of tools to provide lightweight pipelining in Python.

 You can find all the code of the Back end here: https://github.com/StamKavid/Mimic_III_full_stack_application/tree/main/API